bluermind/ean-boilerplate/README.md

 EAN is a boilerplate that provides a nice starting point for [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 It is designed to give you quick and organized way to start developing of MEAN based web apps with useful modules like mongoose and passport pre-bundled and configured.
 We mainly try to take care of the connection points between existing popular frameworks and solve common integration problems.
 ## Philosophy
-Opinionated stack perfect for building large and small angular apps
+Opinionated stack perfect for building large and small angular apps with Node.js on the backend.

 ### Target browsers
 * this stack targets anything newer than IE9, inluding IE9.
 If you need to run on IE8 or older, this boilerplate is not for you.